moritzschaefer/kickercam/README.md

 - torchvision
 - cudatoolkit

 You can use conda/mamba:

 mamba install pandas opencv pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch -c conda-forge

+Make sure to install this project as dev-dependency like so:

+    python setup.py develop

 # Dataset